Topics

 What happens if there is an illegal sale to a minor during a Multnomah County minimum sales age inspection?

-Due to the severity of this violation, we may give you a penalty without first offering a remediation plan.
+Due to the severity of this violation, we will give you a penalty without first offering a remediation plan.

 What’s the difference between a penalty and a violation?